SherG/cool-iron/blog/quality-content.md

 * To start driving traffic to your site, try to have at least 3 articles that rank in the top 5 search results for their keyword (i.e., subject).

-## Summary
+## Unsexy fundamentals

-These simple actions are the unsexy fundamentals.
-And they should be diligently followed whenever you create and post an article.
+These simple ideas and actions are the unsexy fundamentals.
+And they should be kept in mind whenever you create and post an article.

-Many website owners skip over the unsexy fundamentals.
+Most website owners skip over the unsexy fundamentals.
 And that provides an opportunity for you.

 ### Related